 Who Did Fallon Fox Fight?

-Fallow Fox fought Tamikka Brents where Brents suffered an orbital bone fracture and concussion.
+Fallow Fox fought Tamikka Brents and Brents suffered an orbital bone fracture and concussion.

 Did Fallon Fox Fight in the UFC?

-No, Fallon Fox never fought in the UFC women’s and men’s division.
+No, Fallon Fox never fought in the UFC women’s and men’s divisions.

 Does Fallon Fox take female hormones?